RasheedHendawi/Simple-Inventory-Management-System/README.md

 # Simple-Inventory-Management-System
 This is a console-based application that provides a basic inventory management system.
 The system allows users to manage a list of products, where each product has a name, price, and quantity in stock.
+The application supports multiple storage options, including MongoDB, MSSQL, and File System.

 ## Features